Ride the Ladder of the trolls

 Is Norway as expensive as people say?

 In a word, yes.
-We include many of the evening meals on this trip for exactly that reason and lunches are quite reasonable where we plan the stops anyhow.
-The real kicker is the cost of alcohol in some of the hotels but there is always a shop nearby if you want to go and get a couple of beers or a bottle of wine to enjoy on the terraces.
+Although lunches are quite reasonable where we plan the stops, the real kicker is the cost of alcohol in some of the hotels but there is always a shop nearby if you want to go and get a couple of beers or a bottle of wine to enjoy on the terraces.

 I’ve heard the speed limits are really low in Norway, is this true?